-Even if you have a from scratch cornbread recipe you love, keeping a box or two of cornbread mix on hand can come in handy if you're running low on ingredients or on days you’ve spent all your energy on the main dish and need a fast and easy cornbread on the side.
+Even if you have a from-scratch cornbread recipe you love, keeping a box or two of cornbread mix on hand can come in handy if you're running low on ingredients or on days you’ve spent all your energy on the main dish and need a fast and easy cornbread on the side.

-Most cornbread mixes include instructions for high-altitude baking and, if you’re feeling creative, there are plenty of recipes on online for using cornbread mixes in different ways.
-Whether you like your cornbread savory or sweet, Northern or Southern, or with a spicy kick, there’s a corn bread mix that will have just the right flavor and texture notes to meet your preferences.
-Here are the best cornbread mixes.
+Most cornbread mixes include instructions for high-altitude baking and, if you’re feeling creative, there are plenty of recipes online for using cornbread mixes in different ways.
+Whether you like your cornbread savory or sweet, or with a spicy kick, there’s a cornbread mix that will have just the right flavor and texture notes to meet your preferences.

-A single box makes enough cornbread to be baked in a standard 8-inch square or an 8-inch round cake pan, or even in your favorite cast iron skillet, so it’s a nice amount for a small family.
+A single box makes enough cornbread to be baked in a standard 8-inch square or an 8-inch round cake pan, or even in your favorite cast-iron skillet, so it’s a nice amount for a small family.
 If you’re feeding a crowd, a double recipe is just as easy.

 A brand that’s been around for generations, Betty Crocker has mixes for just about every baked good you’d want to make, including this cornbread mix that’s not too sweet and not too salty.
 It’s great as-is, and also a perfect addition to other recipes where you’d want to add your own flavors.

 This recipe requires milk or buttermilk, melted butter, and eggs, which are pantry staples in many homes, so you won’t need to run out for ingredients.
-You can use an 8- or 9-inch square pan, a round cake pan, a skillet, or a muffin pan, so you’ve got plenty of options for baking the cornbread.
+You can use an 8-inch or 9-inch square pan, a round cake pan, a skillet, or a muffin pan, so you’ve got plenty of options for baking the cornbread.
 The company website offers recipes to customize the cornbread to make it even more interesting.

-Perfect packaging for folks who don’t always need the same size cornbread or the same number of muffins, this bulk bag has a chart for making a variety of serving sizes, or just use 2 parts of the cornbread mix to one part of water for your own custom size.
+Perfect packaging for folks who don’t always need the same size cornbread or the same number of muffins, this bulk bag has a chart for making a variety of serving sizes, or just use 2 parts of the cornbread mix to 1 part of water for your own custom size.